 What is Montana doing?

 The communicable disease healthcare associated infection program has expanded its scope of work to include surveillance of and outbreak control of antibiotic resistant organisms in healthcare settings.
 Partnered with the Montana Public Health Laboratory we identify microorganisms considered a threat, help healthcare facilities look for other cases, and work with them to stop transmission within the facility.

-During 2016, our main goals to address antibiotic resistance are:
+Our main goals to address antibiotic resistance are:

 - Provide training to local health departments to address antibiotic resistance issues in healthcare facilities

 - Improve testing for antibiotic susceptibility at MT Public Health Lab